 One of the last sleeper trains in the nation, the Sunrise Express (combining the Sunrise Seto and Sunrise Izumo) takes visitors all the way from Tokyo to Okayama.
 The train then divides and rides south to Takamtsu on the Seto line, and north to Matsue and Izumo on the Izumo line.
 The entire journey is covered by the Japan Rail Pass, costing a base rate of €242 for 7 days for an adult, or €384 for 14 days.
 This pass gives you unlimited access to practically every train (and bus, ferry and airport transfer) across the country, making it a super easy and most cost-effective way of seeing Japan as a tourist.
 Hotels and other accommodation in Japan can be very expensive, so combining travel and stay in one ticket is a great way of reducing costs, covering more distance and trying something a little more adventurous than a simple day train or flight.

 In this article, we will take a look at the distinct features of this train, including tips for making the most of your journey, as well as a sample itinerary for you to enjoy the Japanese adventure of your dreams, whilst on a reasonable budget.
-Check Covid-19 guidelines before making any bookings.
+With Japan's covid restrictions finally being lifted as of October 2022, there is no better time to board the Sunrise Express!

 The Sunrise Express is a unique train that offers an overnight journey unlike any other.
 There are three classes in the train, a Type B single berth, Type B twin and dorm-style capsule corridor.